 One fundamental problem of modern physics is the search for a theory of everything able to explain the nature of space-time, what matter is and how matter interacts.
 There are various propositions, as Grand Unified Theory, Quantum Gravity, Supersymmetry, String and Superstring Theories, and M-Theory.
 However, none of them is able to consistently explain at the present and same time electromagnetism, relativity, gravitation, quantum physics and observed elementary particles.

-In 2013, a theory was proposed [1,2], which lays methodically the foundations of an original approach by Euler coordinates of the solid lattices deformations, using only the Newton’s law and the two first principles of the thermodynamics as fundamental physical principles.
+Four years ago, a theory was proposed [1,2], which lays methodically the foundations of an original approach by Euler coordinates of the solid lattices deformations, using only the Newton’s law and the two first principles of the thermodynamics as fundamental physical principles.

 The concept of tensor dislocation charges and tensor disclination charges within a lattice was also introduced in details.
 This new charge concept allows one to quantify the linear topological singularities, which can appear at the microscopic scale of a solid lattice, such as dislocations and disclinations.
 But localized topological singularities have also been described, such as twist disclination closed loops presenting a scalar charge of rotation, responsible for a divergent field of rotation vectors, analogous to the electrical charge responsible for a divergent electrical field, or edge dislocation closed loops presenting a scalar charge of curvature, responsible for a divergent field of curvature vectors presenting some analogy with the space curvature of general relativity.